Do you want to display the most accurate comment count in WordPress?

 shortcode that you can add to any page or post.

 We hope this article helped you learn how to easily display the most accurate comment count in WordPress.
-Next, you can see our guide on how to increase your blog traffic, or see our expert pick of the best contact form plugins for WordPress.
+You may also want to read our guide on how to increase your blog traffic or see our expert picks for the best contact form plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.